charmbracelet/mods/README.md

 ## Requirements

-You need to set the `OPENAI_API_KEY` environment variable which you can get [from here](https://platform.openai.com/account/api-keys).
+You need to set the `OPENAI_API_KEY` environment variable to a valid OpenAI key, which you can get [from here](https://platform.openai.com/account/api-keys).

-By default, `mods` uses the GPT-4 model which is currently invite only.
+By default `mods` uses the GPT-4 model which is currently invite only.
 If you'd like to use GPT-3.5 you can specify it with the `-m gpt-3.5-turbo` flag.

 ## Examples